sebastienduche/GPXManager/README.md

 - Display some information about the tracks and routes
 - Display elevation graph for each track and routes
 - Merge several GPX files in 1
+- Build a GPX file from a CSV with coordinates
 - Invert the tracks/routes to do it in the opposite direction
 - Access Strava activities: Download the GPX of activities
 - Display statistics based on Strava activities